USI-MSDE-SA-2022/software-architecture-model-tommi27/src/sa/model/index.md

 The reason behind choosing MongoDB is that, given that products can vary from site to site with possibly missing (or redundant) information and are mostly described in plain text, a documental database would be the best option to store it.

+## ADR #4: Search Technology

+For this architectural decision record, please refer to [the record described here](#adr-3-search-technology).

 # Ex - Interface/API Specification